-What's the difference between remorse and regret?
+Do you know the difference between remorse and regret?
 Remorse is sorrow over something that you did in the past.
 Regret is sorrow that you cannot go back and change the past.
 Remorse can be cured with confession.
 Confess it to God.
 And -- if it's remorse over something that you did that hurt someone else, you need to confess it to them.

-Do you recall what James told us several weeks ago?
+Do you recall what James told us?